 - 6.1.
-Regulated entities' cybersecurity frameworks should, at a minimum, consider the elements contained within this Guidance and comply with the related Rule, if applicable. - 6.2.
-Regulated entities' cybersecurity frameworks should include appropriate documented strategies, policies and procedures.
-Regulated entities should ensure that these cybersecurity-related policies and procedures include or refer to enforcement and disciplinary actions for non-compliance. - 6.3.
-The cybersecurity framework should be appropriate, having regard to the size and complexity of regulated entities' and the nature of their cyber risk exposures.
+Regulated entities' cybersecurity framework should, at a minimum, consider the elements contained within this Guidance and comply with the related Rule on cybersecurity, if applicable. - 6.2.
+Regulated entities' cybersecurity framework should include appropriate documented strategies, policies and procedures. - 6.3.
+The cybersecurity framework should be appropriate, having regard to the size and complexity of regulated entities' and the nature of their cyber risk exposures. - 6.4.
+The cybersecurity framework of regulated entities should contain mechanisms to ensure that the regulated entity has appropriate and sufficient resources in place to oversee and manage its cybersecurity and information systems.

-- 6.4.
-The cybersecurity framework of a regulated entity should contain mechanisms to ensure that the regulated entity has appropriate and sufficient resources in place to oversee and manage its cybersecurity and information systems. - 6.5.
+- 6.5.
 The cybersecurity framework should set out the regulated entity's tolerance level or risk limit relating to cybersecurity risk.
-This risk tolerance should be approved by the governing body. - 6.6.
-The business objectives and cybersecurity strategies developed by regulated entities should coincide with their governing body's approved risk appetite and tolerance levels and consumer/client protection responsibilities. - 6.7.
-Regulated entities should ensure that there is an internal audit function or some alternative objective assessment option in place that can provide independent assurance to their governing body and senior management in respect of their cybersecurity framework, regularly and in a timely manner, including key cybervulnerabilities, plans to remedy vulnerabilities and the level of resources applied to cybersecurity.
-The internal audit process should be driven by the regulated entities' internal audit policies and procedures. - 6.8.
-Regulated entities should make every effort to improve their level of resilience to cyber attacks as well as their ability to respond and recover from any actual cyber incidents by protecting interconnections and other means of access to insider and outsider threats to their business.
+Risk tolerance refers to the degree of risk of a negative event relating to cybersecurity that a regulated entity is willing to accept.
+This risk tolerance should be approved by the Governing body. - 6.6.
+The business objectives and cybersecurity strategies developed by regulated entities should coincide with their Governing body's approved risk appetite and tolerance levels and consumer/client protection responsibilities. - 6.7.
+Regulated entities should ensure that there is an internal audit function or some alternative objective assessment option in place that can provide independent assurance to their Governing body and Senior management in respect of their cybersecurity framework, regularly and in a timely manner, including key cybervulnerabilities, plans to remedy vulnerabilities and the level of resources applied to cybersecurity. - 6.8.
+Regulated entities should make every effort to improve their level of resilience to cyber-attacks as well as their ability to respond and recover from any actual cyber incidents by protecting interconnections and other means of access to insider and outsider threats to the regulated entities. - 6.9.
+Regulated entities should ensure that their cybersecurity related policies and procedures include enforcement and disciplinary actions for non-compliance with the policies and procedures.